ToufouMaster/PyroProgression/README.md

 - You can only equip gear that is a maximum of 0 levels higher than your current level.
 - Gold drops are scaled by enemy level.
 - You can recenter the players region by typing `/recenter` in the chat.
+- You can fix the levels of your artifacts by typing '/fixartifacts' in chat.
+- Each artifact you obtain increases the number of skill points you can spend by 1.
+- You can spend skill points on combat stats, but the more points you put into a skill, the more it will cost.

 ## Installation
 Download the latest version of `PyroProgression_v.x.x.zip` from the latest release from [the release page](https://github.com/thetrueoneshots/PyroProgression/releases).
 If this `.zip` file includes a `CubeModLoader.fip` you will have to put that file in the same directory as your `cubeworld.exe`.
 If such a file is not added, you can get the latest modloader release from [the modloader release page](https://github.com/thetrueoneshots/Cube-World-Mod-Launcher/releases).
 You will have to create a new folder called mods in the folder where your `cubeworld.exe` is located if you do not have one already.
 You will have to put the `PyroProgression_v.x.x.dll` there.
 That is all there is to it!
 Enjoy playing

 ## Changelog
+- `[v.1.6]` Reverted scaling again, skillpoint system and artifact levels.
+    - Reverted the XP system back to the v.1.4 version temporaly to avoid NicOz modpack incompatibility.
+    - Reverted the v1.5 scaling balance of gears.
+    - Added a skillpoint system with combat stat increase as it's core.
+    - Added levels to artifacts that increase passive stats like riding speed more.
+- `[v.1.5]` Reverted scaling and region names
+    - Reverted the XP system back to the v.1.1 version.
+    - Increases the scaling cost of items in the shops.
+    - (Tried) to balance the scaling of gear more.
+    - The big region name in the top right corner now also displays the region level.
+- `[v.1.4]` Star rating bug and scaling buffs
+    - Bug fixed which caused a higher star and higher level weapon to have worse stats than a lower star and lower level weapon.
+    - Lowered XP gain and curve by a factor of 100 for a more appealing scaling.
+    - Enemies, player and gear is scaled up.
+    - Bug fixed which caused the `/recenter` command to show still show the enemies old health stats.
 - `[v.1.3]` Enemy and player scaling updates
     - Enemy and items range from 1-5 * region distance
     - Player starting stats are lowered